Articles Posted in Cooking & Gas Fire

 Reports show that the connector in the range’s wire harness can overheat and cause a fire, which could lead to serious burn injuries.
 In addition, various models of dishwashers were recalled because of similar fire hazards.
 The CPSC said the dishwashers could short circuit when condensation builds up on the control board.

-GE and the CPSC announced the recall of 28,000 dual-fuel ranges in April of 2009.
+GE and the CPSC announced the recall of 28,000 dual-fuel ranges in April 2009.
 The ranges were sold across the United States from June 2002 through December 2005.
-By the time GE had recalled the product, 13 separate incidents had been reported regarding the harness and wiring overheating in the back of the range.
+By the time GE recalled the product, 13 incidents had been reported regarding the harness and wiring overheating in the back of the range.
 Of these reported incidents, five resulted in a fire.

-• Proper procedures for recording, processing and reporting information regarding possible safety issues
+• Proper procedures for recording, processing, and reporting information regarding possible safety issues

 • Written standards and policies